Hesperian Health Guides

 Shigella is resistant to several antibiotics, so it is very important to find out what medicines still work in your area.
 Try to find out what your local health authority recommends.
 You may be able to use ampicillin, or cotrimoxazole.
 But in many places there is resistance to these medicines, and ceftriaxone should be used instead.
 Ciprofloxacin can be used by adults, but avoid giving it to children.
 Whatever medicine you use, if there is no improvement after 2 days, change to a different antibiotic.

 Rehydration is essential to save the life of someone with cholera.
-Give rehydration drink constantly until the person stops vomiting and signs of dehydration lessen.
+Give rehydration drink constantly until the diarrhea has stopped and there are no more signs of dehydration.
 Then continue to give a cup of rehydration drink after every stool.
 Rehydration drink made with rice or maize meal may make it even more effective.

 People with cholera or other severe cases of diarrhea should also be given zinc supplements.